Mobility shapes heat exposure inequalities in cities: Results

+Importantly, these daily dynamics vary systematically by trip purpose (see Methods).
+Trips involving work or study activities (referred to as commuting trips) exhibit consistently higher heat exposure levels and more differentiated heat assortativity than trips involving infrequent activities (referred to as non-routine trips) across all days (Fig.~\ref{fig:3}).
+The exposure difference between low- and high-income groups ($\Delta E$) is also larger for commuting trips, indicating that routine mobility reinforces existing spatial heat gradients more strongly than non-routine mobility.
 All three metrics display pronounced weekday–weekend cycles.
-Exposure declines slightly during weekends for non-routine trips, and increases during weekends for trips involving work or study activities among the low-income group (grey shaded areas in Fig.~\ref{fig:3}).
+Exposure declines slightly during weekends for non-routine trips, and increases during weekends for trips involving work or study activities among the low-income group.
 Heat assortativity increases during weekends for commuting trips, reflecting a shift from structured weekday commuting — which connects a broader range of temperature deciles — to more spatially homogeneous flows.
-Directionality shows a complementary pattern: low- and mid-income groups tend to move toward cooler districts, whereas high-income groups more frequently travel toward hotter ones.
-A marked structural perturbation is also visible around 15 August, a national public holiday in Spain (red dashed line in Fig.~\ref{fig:3}).
+Directionality shows a complementary pattern: low- and mid-income groups tend to move toward cooler districts, whereas high-income group more frequently travel toward hotter ones.
+A marked structural perturbation is also visible around 15 August.
 On this day, mobility patterns partially resemble weekend dynamics.
 However, the relative ranking of heat exposure across income and age groups remains unchanged.